Top Challenges Facing Pharma Supply Chains

 - Accurately forecasting demand.
 One of the thorniest challenges for pharmaceutical supply chain professionals is accurately forecasting demand so that all pharma products are produced on time and successfully delivered.
 End-to-end visibility is essential to have the right inventory in the right place at the right time, to avoid obsolete inventory, to have safety stock, to be able to fulfill omnichannel orders and to perform demand forecasting.

-- Adopt digital technologies — COVID-19 has accelerated the digitization efforts for vaccines and supply chain tracking, given the billions of vaccine doses needed.
-Accelerating digital initiatives in the pharma supply chain is key to improving efficiency and agility.
+- Adopt digital technologies — COVID-19 accelerated the digitization efforts for vaccines and supply chain tracking, given the billions of vaccine doses needed.
+Accelerating digital initiatives in the pharma supply chain was key to improving efficiency and agility.
 A digital supply network creates a single source of truth that enables all organizations in the supply chain to plan and adapt as needed.
 In addition, adopting digital technologies such as AI, machine learning and automation can help pharma companies anticipate and prevent noncompliance through predictive intelligence.
 Using granular ground-truth data, organizations get alerts, notifications, metrics, trends, analytics and KPIs to ensure accurate and fast regulatory reporting.
 Ground-truth data also ensures that upstream and downstream enterprise systems of record will reflect accurate inventory levels and locations; this data can then be used to improve planning systems’ forecasts and simulations.

 - Address gaps in visibility — By addressing gaps in supply chain visibility, pharmaceutical companies gain more control of their supply chain and can mitigate issues before they cause significant loss.
 By having visibility across the supply chain, pharma companies can optimize their inventory levels, increase flexibility in response to short-term demand fluctuations and avoid product overages/shortages.
 Cloudleaf can help organizations identify where their visibility gaps are, how many gaps they have, and how those gaps are impacting their business.

-- Employ real-time sensors — Next-generation digital supply chain solutions such as the Cloudleaf Digital Visibility Platform can help mitigate losses.
-Cloudleaf has a rich API library so you can use the device best suited to your application.
+- Employ real-time sensors — Next-generation digital supply chain solutions such as the ParkourSC Digital Visibility Platform can help mitigate losses.
+ParkourSC has a rich API library so you can use the device best suited to your application.
 Being device-agnostic future-proofs your platform investment.
-That said, Cloudleaf works closely with device vendors and has added several IoT sensor integrations into its ecosystem, most recently with Biotempak, Quuppa and Wiliot.
+That said, ParkourSC works closely with device vendors and has added several IoT sensor integrations into its ecosystem, most recently with Biotempak, Quuppa and Wiliot.
 Cloudleaf’s IoT partnerships enable applications including active cold chain monitoring, asset and inventory monitoring, airport and plane data coverage, location proximity accuracy, and even employee safety for functions like temperature, location and oxygen saturation monitoring.

 There are many challenges facing pharmaceutical supply chains, ranging from the lack of visibility and logistics coordination to maintaining regulatory compliance and avoiding temperature excursions.
 Only those pharmaceutical companies that have optimized their supply chains will continue to thrive.
 Moving forward, the development of an intelligent and agile pharmaceutical supply chain will be the key to creating a global network of trade that is capable of weathering current and future disruptions.